 Here are some concepts that you may see on the test.

 One approach to learning is the community-centered approach.
 This approach values community and relationships as learning tools.
-This means the classroom and school are seen as a community, but students and staff also feel connected to the larger community including neighborhoods, businesses, the country, and even the world.
+This means the classroom and school are seen as a community and that students and staff feel connected to the larger community, including neighborhoods, businesses, the country, and even the world.

 Look at this example:

-A science teacher, who is introducing the plant life cycle, can include a research project about hunger in the community and how to grow various produce.
-The students can then grow that produce and either provide it to those in need or use the food for meals served in the cafeteria.
-Students will be much more engaged when they are shown how topics impact their lives and are given opportunities to work as a classroom community to impact their larger community.
+A science teacher who is introducing the plant life cycle includes a research project about hunger in the community and how to grow various types of produce.
+The students then select and grow one type of produce and provide it to those in need.

-Learner-centered environment is a broad term that refers to any classroom or school that addresses specific learning styles, needs, interests, cultural backgrounds, and goals of individual students or student groups.
-To do this, schools, educators, counselors, and other specialists may use a variety of methods including:
+Learner-centered environment refers to any classroom or school that addresses specific learning styles, needs, interests, cultural backgrounds, and goals of individual students or student groups.
+To do this, schools, educators, counselors, and other specialists may use a variety of methods, including:

 - modifying assignments (especially individual/self-paced assignments)